wustl-oncology/immuno_gcp_wdl_compute1/pVACseq_From_Hgvs_Variant.md

 ### Run pVACseq on a single variant in HGVS format

-#### Goal figure out how to feed a variant provided by "name" only into pVACseq
+#### Goal.
+Ffigure out how to feed a single variant, provided by "name" only, into pVACseq

 e.g. ERBB3 p.S846I

 #### Step 1.
-Use ClinGen Allele Registry to resolve it to HGVS
+Use the [ClinGen Allele Registry](https://reg.clinicalgenome.org/redmine/projects/registry/genboree_registry/landing) to resolve it to HGVS

 This works out to: